krisnagoda/UFO_Finder/README.md

 ## Summary
 This is a great v1, offering the desired interactivity but it has a few opportunities:
  - Limited dataset, we should open this up for user contribution
- - Open text filter criteria, leads to zero result sets and we should implement structure to our filters
+ - Open text filter criteria leads to zero result sets, we should implement structure for our filters
  - Add notification of new sightings in general or by specific criteria helping corroborate/group sightings